jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 delete anObject;
 ```

-Note that the pointer `anObject` can be assigned to any class that is derived from `AbstractClass` and subsequently assume that the compiler will call the corresponding
+Note that the pointer `anObject` can be assigned to any class that is derived from `AbstractClass`
-virtual functions automatically.
+and subsequently assume that the compiler will call the corresponding virtual functions automatically.

+### Direct and Indirect base classes

 Finally, a derived class can be derived further.
-The base classes above would then represent the __indirect__ base class of the newly derived classes.
+The base classes above would then represent
+the __indirect__ base class of the newly derived classes.
 That is, there would be
 at least three levels of classes:

 ```java